Diesel Technology Certificate Program

 By completing the certificate, engineers can heighten their expertise within the diesel technology arena and, at the same time, earn an SAE credential recognizing them for having done so.
 Upon completing each individual course, an SAE Certificate of Achievement is awarded, issuing the designated number of Continuing Education Units (CEUs).
 After taking all five courses, a comprehensive certificate is awarded, recognizing completion of the entire certificate program.

 Completing the Diesel Technology Certificate equates to eight graduate credits towards the SAE/Kettering University 20-credit Certificate in Automotive Systems and Kettering's 40-credit M.S. in Mechanical Engineering.
 Visit http://training.sae.org/seminarsinfo/ceu/kettering_cp.htm for more information.

 The courses do not have to be taken in any specified order, although Diesel Engine Technology is strongly recommended as a good starting point if it can be scheduled first.
-The entire program must be completed within five years.
+The entire program must be completed within seven years.

 - Diesel Engine Technology (2 days)

 - Common Rail Diesel Fuel Injection (1 day)

 - Advanced Diesel Particulate Filtration Systems (2 days)

 Electives (Select one)

 - Diesel Engine Noise Control Web Seminar (4 hours)

 - Engine Failure Investigation and Analysis (2 days)